 Any class absence should be arranged in advance with your course instructor.
-If you are going to miss class due to illness, you must contact your instructor(s), the Coordinator of Academic MTSA DNAP Practice Doctorate Class of 2022 Student Handbook | 36

-Support, and the Program Administrator by e-mail as soon as you know you are unable to make class.
+If you are going to miss class due to illness, you must contact your instructor(s), the Coordinator of Academic Support, and the Program Administrator by e-mail as soon as you know you are unable to make class.